gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

         }
     }

-    // Note that it is possible to mix asynchronous and synchronous execution models,
+    // Note that it is possible to mix asynchronous and synchronous execution models
-    // they happily coexist in terms of concurrency.
+    // as they happily coexist in terms of concurrency.
-    // As for example, this is a useful property for a gradual code migration.
+    // In this example, that useful property is used for a gradual code migration.

     public void AddWorkItem(int item)
     {